jmay/treet/README.md

 All the nodes at the top level are mapped to subdirectories.

-At the second level, arrays are converted to subdirectories named '0', '1', '2' etc. except that *for comparison purposes the order is ignored*.
+At the second level, arrays elements are converted to individual subdirectories.
+Subdirectories are named with unique digest values computed from the data contents.
+This means that duplicate entries are not allowed.

 ## Contributing